 Most things in life, they are hardly ever outright harmful or dangerous.

 For example, your child may want to start drinking even though you feel they are not ready.
 On one hand, drinking may allow them to feel that they fit in better with their peers and feel more adult.
 On the other hand, you may be concerned that they will overdrink or become addicted.

 Strike a compromise by telling your child to text you when they are drinking, and to only drink with trusted people (other family friends/siblings), instead of outright banning it, and your child will be less likely to rebel and resent you.

 Nagging or harping on an issue doesn’t work.
 As soon as the nagging begins, the listening stops.
 If your child is expected to have a clean room that doesn’t mean their room looking like a pigsty is acceptable, it just means that there are more effective ways of getting them to keep it clean than nagging about it.
-Good alternatives to nagging include positive reinforcement such as providing an allowance for rewards, giving a reward of extra time out with friends, or making them their favourite meal.
-If the behaviour or task isn’t done, remove a privilege and don’t give the reward.
-Be consistent with your behaviour.
+Good alternatives to nagging include positive reinforcement such as providing an allowance for rewards, giving a reward of extra time out with friends, or making them their favorite meal.
+If the behavior or task isn’t done, remove a privilege and don’t give the reward.
+Be consistent with your behavior.

 Often, teenagers will refuse to do things just to exert their independence and when the nagging is removed from the equation they will often perform as expected.
 Communication is the key.
 Have a conversation where you clearly outline what you expect, outline the rewards, and outline what privilege will be removed should they choose not to do as they are asked.
 In fact, nagging is often counterproductive and backfires.

 This gives them the option of choosing for themselves and that can go a long way.
-This can be applied to curfew, chores, respectful behaviour, or to things like doing their best in school.
+This can be applied to curfew, chores, respectful behavior, or to things like doing their best in school.